-- A monthly updating program--led by Oxford’s experienced reference staff, external academic advisors, and based on user feedback--checks and revises articles for top levels of accuracy and timeliness
+- A monthly updating program--led by Oxford University Press’s experienced reference staff, external academic advisors, and based on user feedback--checks and revises articles for top levels of accuracy and timeliness

 - Regular content releases add new titles and editions

 - Available by annual subscription to institutions

 - New exclusive, online-only dictionaries widen the coverage of areas of study and research

 - New titles and editions are added throughout the year, as they publish in print

 - Title-by-title purchasing allows institutions to build and customize their collections with the subjects they need